 In the city where people love to complain about everything from scooters, to Uber/UPS blocking bike lanes, incorrect DoorDash orders, vests, nudists, delayed MUNI lines, price of avocado toast, lack of late night cafe culture, tourists to high rents, it’s no wonder that dating is at or near the top of people’s lists of gripes.

-Guys would rather blame apps and gender ratios than work on themselves.
-Women overly invest themselves in time wasters and fail to ignore red flags in profiles, messaging and date ideas.
 The people that complain the most are the ones inflicting the most self-sabotage, lack self-awareness, unwilling to work on themselves or lack the patience needed to address their lifestyle choices, hobbies, interests, first impressions, biases, effort and technique.

 I have seen it all.
 Matchmakers hire me to take photos for clients.
 Therapists hire me to help their clients with apps and modern dating culture.
 Stylists hire me to help their clients with their dating woes.
 Mothers hire me to help their sons become less socially awkward.
 Read more about me here.

-For those considering hiring a matchmaking service, you’ll want to read this post first.
 Be sure to check out my weekly newsletter below for curated one-off events, pop-ups and date ideas each week.
 Similarly, check out the local Facebook group dedicated to help women ID players, liars, abusers and more (bottom of the page).

 Related read: Where To Meet Singles In SF